 If you wonder if emotionally, financial, and otherwise you are ready to parent your soon-to-be-born baby, you should look into adoption with a reputable adoption agency or an experienced adoption attorney.
 Under Indiana law and the laws of most states, you cannot legally commit to an adoption before the baby is born, even if you want to.

-We at Kirsh & Kirsh, P.C. (“Kirsh & Kirsh”), have talked to THOUSANDS of expectant and birth mothers considering adoption.
+We at Kirsh & Kirsh, P.C. (“Kirsh & Kirsh”), have talked to many expectant and birth mothers considering adoption.
 Frankly, many of the women with whom we speak, and even meet in person, decide not to proceed with an adoption plan.
 That’s completely fine.
 We never pressure a birth mother to choose adoption.
 We will provide you information about the adoption process and give you profiles of waiting families if you would like.
 We will treat you with kindness and respect.
 We will arrange for you to speak with a counselor and your own attorney, if you wish, at NO COST to you.
 At least then, you can make a better-informed decision – and most importantly, a decision you can live with.

 You may contact us at Kirsh & Kirsh without cost or obligation on your part.
 Birth mothers NEVER pay a fee to Kirsh & Kirsh.
 See what we have to offer before making the most important decision of your life.
 You can call, text and or email us anytime.
 We answer our office phone, 317-575-5555, 24/7/365.
 We also promptly respond to text messages at 317-721-2030 and email at AdoptionSupport@kirsh.com.
 We try to respond to emails and text messages within minutes of receipt.